upbound/docs/content/disconnected-spaces/_index.md

 - Manage each control plane configuration in source control.
 - Integrate with Kubernetes ecosystem tooling to manage the full lifecycle of the control planes.

-The boundary of a single Upbound Space is within the confines of a single Kubernetes cluster.
+Each Upbound Space is confined within a single Kubernetes cluster.
 Spaces are regional hosting environments within a single cloud provider.
 You can deploy multiple Spaces (as long as each Space deploys in its own cluster).
-Upbound recommends deploying a Space for each region and cloud provider you want to operate managed control planes in.
+Upbound recommends deploying seperate Spaces for each region and cloud provider you want to use managed control planes.

 ## System requirements